Tot & Preschooler Yoga Teacher Training

 Who Should Take This Training?

-Anyone interested in offering an enriching yoga experience for children.
-Activities are appropriate in groups, one-on-one, in education settings, and incorporated into other classes for children or families.
-The training is appropriate for yoga instructors, of course, but also educators and school-based professionals, children’s librarians, parent educators, medical professionals, physical, speech-language, or occupational therapists, family counselors, and parents.
+Anyone interested in offering an enriching experience for babies and caregivers.
+Activities are appropriate in groups, one-on-one, in early childhood education settings, and incorporated into adult-focused classes or support groups where babies are present.
+The training is appropriate for yoga instructors, of course, but also early childhood educators, medical professionals, physical, speech-language, or occupational therapists, family counselors, parent educators, and parents.

-More than 12 hours of self-paced content includes child development information, several full-class videos of Jen teaching elementary-age yoga, lesson planning, sample class plans, and photo resources for dozens of activities, and more.
+Almost 20 hours of self-paced content includes child development information, several full-class videos of your trainers teaching tot and preschooler yoga, lesson planning, sample class plans, and photo resources for dozens of activities, and more.

 During our live workshop hours, we will thoroughly examine and practice the poses and class flows so you can embody the the yoga you are teaching.
 We’ll also review and discuss the self-paced content.
 Completing the background modules in the self-paced content before the live workshop hours will ensure you get the most benefit from our time together.